Towards Improved Input Masking for Convolutional Neural Networks: Proposed Method: Layer Masking

 \subsection{Formal Description}

 We now describe our method more formally.
 Suppose we are given a CNN $f$ which is structured like a directed acyclic graph.
 Each node of the DAG represents a layer or operation which acts on the outputs of the nodes with which it has an incoming edge.
 We replace each layer with its masking version (subscripted with $m$) which acts on an input-mask pair.
 Let $g_k$ be a layer with receptive field of size $k$.
-Then, we define its masking version: In this equation, $g_k$ could be any convolutional or pooling layer with kernel size $k$ and some stride $s$. $\text{MaxPool}_k$ is a max pooling layer with the same kernel size and stride as $g_k$. $\text{Pad}_k(\vx, \vm)$ is a function which neighbor pads $\vx \odot \vm$ with padding width $k$ (described in \cref{algo:neighbor_pad}).
+Then, we define its masking version:

+In this equation, $g_k$ could be any convolutional or pooling layer with kernel size $k$ and some stride $s$. $\text{MaxPool}_k$ is a max pooling layer with the same kernel size and stride as $g_k$. $\text{Pad}_k(\vx, \vm)$ is a function which neighbor pads $\vx \odot \vm$ with padding width $k$ (described in \cref{algo:neighbor_pad}).
 Here, $\odot$ is the Hadamard product (with suitable broadcasting), and $*$ is convolution with zero padding.
 The max pool layer ensures that the output masks contains a 1 for all convolutions where even a single input was unmasked.

 Layers which act independently on each element (like ReLU and BatchNorm) can be considered to be a special case of the above with $k=1$.
-In this case, the above equation is greatly simplified and becomes: In models like ResNet which use residual connections, two sets of activations can be added together.
-We can add two input - mask pairs as: Note that we lose some information here by taking the Hadamard product of the masks, but this is negligible in practice.
-For fully connected layers, there are hardly any output values which depend on only the masked or unmasked portion of the image.
-Thus, we allow the fully connected layer to operate normally on its input, replacing the masked portions of the input with a zero baseline value.
-If $h$ is a fully connected layer, then we define its masking version:
+In this case, the above equation is greatly simplified and becomes: In models which use residual connections, two input - mask pairs can be added together as: We lose some information here by taking the Hadamard product of the masks, but this is negligible in practice.

+The penultimate layer is generally a global average pooling layer which averages over the height and width of the activation maps and return a single number.
+If $h$ is a global average pooling layer, then we define its masking version: The layer's output is rescaled by the mean value of the mask, which ensures that the output's magnitude is comparable to when there is no masking.
+Such layers may also be utilized for recalibrating channel-wise features by multiplying the activation maps with the output of the average pooling layer (like in Squeeze Excitation blocks \cite{hu2018squeeze}).
+Layers after the penultimate global average pooling layer act on the input as normal.